-I've also been recording a before and after of my mind and body with each meditation session this year (started Jan 1 and going strong!)
-My own state is more relaxed and my breathing deeper.
+I’ve also been recording a before and after of my mind and body with each meditation session this year.
 The simple awareness that meditation is a tool that is always available to brings me a sense of peace, which I experience as less tension held in my body.
 This supports research showing that meditation may also lower blood pressure (Berkley Wellness, 2014.)
 I also notice that meditation improves my circulation, bringing warmth to my hands and feet.

 See how sitting quietly, with the intention of “dropping into stillness” changes your daily experience.
 There are many options are far as ways to meditate, but the basic premise is to sit still, without any outside distraction.
 First thing in the morning or before bed is usually easiest.
 To start, you can silence your phone, and set a timer for 11 minutes.
 You can focus on your breath.
 As thoughts come up, allow that to happen, but return to a place of stillness and non-reaction to those thoughts.
 They’re like bubbles and twigs flowing down a river.
 Your focus is the river’s depth and peace.
 Keep breathing deeply.
 Try writing down how you felt before and after meditation, without expectation.